Michael Greenfield (rugby league): Legal breakthrough

-Guilty to Bribery charges
+Guilty to bribery charges

-Father and son have pleaded guilty to corruption and bribery charges after reaching a plea deal with prosecutors for the soliciting and accepting payments from a building company owner in exchange for preferential treatment from the union and access to building contracts.
+Both father and son pleaded guilty to corruption and bribery charges after reaching a plea deal with prosecutors.
 The police used cameras hidden in the ceiling of the CFMEU's Sydney office and captured thousands of dollars in cash being handed over to guarantee union support on a building site.

 Sentencing

-In November 2025, former CFMEU New South Wales secretary Darren Greenfield and former assistant secretary Michael Greenfield appeared before the New South Wales District Court for sentencing following their guilty pleas to corrupting benefits offences under the Fair Work Act 2009.
+In November 2025, former CFMEU New South Wales secretary Darren Greenfield, and former assistant secretary Michael Greenfield, appeared before the New South Wales District Court for sentencing following their guilty pleas to corrupting benefits offences under the Fair Work Act 2009.
 The matter was the first prosecution of union officials under the corrupting benefits laws introduced in 2017, and it drew wider public and political attention due to the seniority of the officials involved and the ongoing scrutiny of governance practices within the CFMEU.

 Background to the offending

 Court documents outlined that between 2018 and 2020, Michael and Darren Greenfield accepted a total of $20,000 in cash from a subcontractor operating in the Sydney construction market.
-The payments, delivered in increments of $5000, were passed to him either at his home or during private interactions at the union office.
+The payments, delivered in increments of $5,000, were passed to him either at his home or during private interactions at the union office.
 Michael Greenfield accepted $10,000 over the same period and also arranged for a visa worker, provided by the same subcontractor, to take responsibility for a driving offence on his behalf.
 The Commonwealth alleged that the payments were offered in the hope of securing favourable treatment on construction sites.

 The matter came before the court after a prolonged investigation that commenced in 2020.
 Both men entered guilty pleas in April 2025, four years after their initial charges.
 Prior to the guilty pleas, the two officials had used almost $1 million in union funds to defend the case before its committal stage, a factor later raised publicly by critics concerned about union governance and member accountability.